 For maximum effect, however, there is nothing better than to be at the heart of the excitement, among the crowds who line the track, who relax in the many restaurant facilities or enjoy the day as guests in the corporate suites and the numerous venues in Greyville’s legendary Marquee Village.

 Most facilities are booked out months in advance but the “Sold Out” signs should not deter those who have failed to secure reservations.
-There will always be the casual restaurants including Greyville’s popular al fresco area, “The Paddock”, in the main grandstand concourse and the popular Shorthead Restaurant on the first floor.
+There will always be the casual restaurants including Greyville’s popular al fresco area, “The Paddock”, in the main grandstand concourse and the popular Shorthead Restaurant on the first floor, or one of the many food and drink concessionaires located throughout the racecourse.

 A variety of packages are also available in hospitality areas throughout Greyville Racecourse and these should be secured in advance.